 Tips for No Leftovers

-- Make it more hearty with a meaty sauce by adding Italian sausage, ground turkey, or lean ground beef to it.
+- Make it more hearty with a meaty sauce by adding sweet Italian sausage, ground turkey, or lean ground beef to it.

 - If you don’t like the large chunks of tomatoes, feel free to puree the tomatoes before adding to the rest of the sauce.